redoral/ams-api/README.md

 ## Project Description

-This project is an Account Management System RESTful API that lets users get, create, delete, and upate users, accounts, transactions, and more.
+This project is an Account Management System RESTful API that lets users get, create, delete, and update users, accounts, transactions, and more.

 ## Technologies Used